-This method works well because you don’t have to dirty up any extra dishes and it’s already in a storage container.
+- Why this method works: you don't have to dirty up any extra dishes and it's already in a storage container.

-This method works best if you use mustard or something to emulsify the dressing, otherwise, it tends to separate pretty quickly.
+- When this method is best: if it has a mustard or something to emulsify the dressing, otherwise, it tends to separate pretty quickly.

-I highly recommend using a wire whisk instead of a silicone whisk.
-Wire works exponentially better.
+- Helpful tip: Use a wire whisk instead of a silicone whisk.
+Metal works exponentially better.

 How to Store Vinaigrette

-If you’ve used fresh herbs, fresh citrus juice or shallots, store in the fridge for up to one week.
+- If you've used fresh herbs, fresh citrus juice or shallots, store in the fridge for up to one week.
 Otherwise, store it in the fridge for up to 2-3 weeks.

 Simple Vinaigrette Dressing (3 Variations)

 - ¾ cup extra virgin olive oil or avocado oil